flexanalytics/flexit-docs/docs/etl.md

 * Clone - make a copy of the selected item
 * Delete - delete the selected item
 * Actions - perform actions based on the result when the item is ran.
 [See more](#actions) about Actions below.
+* Parameters - set variable parameters based on source results and use them in downstream extracts.
+[See more](#parameters) about Parameters below.

 ### Container
 Containers can hold *SQL Tasks* or *Data Flows*, which will appear inside the blue dotted border of the container.
 Everything inside a container will execute in parallel (i.e. synchronous).

 ### SQL Task
 Use SQL tasks to execute any SQL command.
 This is commonly used to set database settings or build custom insert/update/delete (CRUD) statements.
+You can use [parameters](#parameters) and [functions](#functions) in SQL Tasks.

 ### Data Flow
 Data flow tasks are used to extract data from a source and load it into a destination.
 They appear with a name/label and three buttons for editing the source, mapping, and destination.